tadmccorkle/tadmccorkle.github.io/_posts/2019/2019-12-31-cyclic-redundancy-check.md

 katex: true
 ---

 I was introduced to the [cyclic redundancy check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check){:title="Wikipedia.com - 'Cyclic redundancy check'"} (CRC) at work a few months ago.
-I soon found out they were used in a variety of areas, which sparked my interest.
+I soon found out they're used in a variety of areas, which sparked my interest.
 I ended up reading a good bit about them, so I thought I'd document some of what I've learned here.<!-- more --> This post will be long, but it doesn't attempt to cover all topics associated with CRCs.
 I don't have the level of knowledge required to do that, and, even if I did, there are far too many concepts to do so in a reasonable amount of time.
 I only intend to provide a basic intro to the concepts around CRCs.

 - [What is a CRC?](#what-is-a-crc)
 - [The math behind a CRC](#the-math-behind-a-crc)